See Academic Standards.

-The Physical Education building serves as the home for many Physical Education classes, Intercollegiate Women’s Volleyball, and Men’s Wrestling.
+The Rebecca Lockhart building serves as the home for many Physical Education classes, Intercollegiate Women’s Volleyball, and Men’s Wrestling.

-Facilities included are: men’s/women’s locker rooms, one main basketball floor, a multipurpose area, a single lane indoor track, one aerobic/dance area, a martial arts room, weight room, cardio machines, racquetball courts, a motor learn lab, dance rooms, and various faculty/staff offices.
+Facilities included are: men’s/women’s locker rooms, one main basketball floor, a single lane indoor track, one aerobic/dance area, a martial arts room, weight room, cardio machines, a motor learn lab, dance rooms, and various faculty/staff offices.

-UVU PE Issue t-shirts are required to use the Physical Education Facilities.
-Students with current student ID cards are encouraged to use the facilities at no cost during open hours.
-Faculty/Staff are also allowed to use the facilities.
-You must have your UVU ID card to check out the issue clothing.
+UVU PE Issue t-shirts are used for the Physical Education Facilities.
+You must have your UVU ID card or valid ID to check out the issue clothing.
 Lockers are available to rent each semester.
-Family faculty/staff and student spouse passes are also available for a nominal semester fee.
-For additional information, hours of operation and to reserve a racquetball court, please refer to the PE Issue room (PE 150) or call 801-863-8628.
+For additional information and hours of operation, please refer to the PE Issue room (RL 150) or call 801-863-8628.